Cirrus Logic: Graphics history

 In the early 1990s, Cirrus Logic was a supplier of low-cost PC graphics chips.
 Cirrus's Microsoft Windows 2D GUI accelerators (GDI) were among the fastest in the low-end market-segment, outperforming competing VGA chips from Oak Technologies, Trident Microsystems, and Paradise (Western Digital).
 For example, the Cirrus GD5422 (1992) supported hardware acceleration for both 8-bit color and 16-bit color.
 It was one of the lowest-priced SVGA controllers to support both.

 By the mid-1990s, when PCs had migrated to the PCI bus, Cirrus had fallen behind S3 and Trident Microsystems.
 When the announced release date of the GD5470 "Mondello" came and went, Cirrus's reputation in desktop PC-graphics suffered.
 Mondello development took a back seat to the GD5464 which was near completion and proved to be a much faster design with the use of Rambus.
 (Because of this Mondello never got off the ground.)

 The company's final graphics chips, the GD546x "Laguna" series of PCI/AGP 3D-accelerators, were novel in that they were one of the few video cards to use Rambus RDRAM.
 The patented use of tiled memory by the GD546x chips is still used by nearly all graphics processors today.
 However, like many other 2D and 3D chips at the time were gate limited by the process technology available at the time, the feature set of perspective-correct texture mapping, bilinear filtering, single-pass lighting, gouraud shading, and alpha blending, was incomplete compared to the next generation of 3D chips.
 The GD546x family was limited by CPU processing at the time, CPUs could not feed it enough triangles which was the real performance block.
 The raw processing power of the GD546x was nearly 2.5 million 25 pixel triangles per second, much faster than competitors.

-When Intel announced they were entering the 3D market with the i740, Cirrus Logic exited the market, which at the time for Cirrus Logic was worth 500 million dollars annually.
+When Intel announced it was entering the 3D market with the i740, Cirrus Logic exited the market, which at the time for Cirrus Logic was worth 500 million dollars annually.
 (Intel didn't catch up in performance for many years, the i740 was not widely accepted and did not win any major designs).

 Cirrus Logic graphic cards are used in emulators.
 Both QEMU and Bochs emulate the Cirrus CLGD 5446 PCI VGA-card, with Bochs additionally emulating the CL-GD5430 ISA card.